trapd00r/pimpd/README.md

-      -sal,   --search-album  search the database for [<album>] -set,   --search-title  search the database for [<title>] -sap,   --favsearch     search the favlists for artist, album, title, file -no,    --no-color      turn colors off
+      -sal,   --search-album  search the database for [<album>] -set,   --search-title  search the database for [<title>] -sap,   --favsearch     search the favlists for artist, album, title, file -c,     --clear         clear the playlist before performing any action that generates a new playlist
+              --play          start remote/local playback
+              --stop          stop remote/local playback
+      -no,    --no-color      turn colors off
               --mpd-kill      shut down the MPD server
               --host          remote MPD host